Skip to main content

 devhelm deploy -f config/ --yes

-All *.yml and *.yaml files in the directory are loaded in sorted order and merged by resource name.
+All *.yml and *.yaml files in the directory are loaded in sorted order and their sections concatenated.
+Resource names must be unique across all files — duplicates are a validation error.

 Next steps